will-mccormack/CS-M148-Proj/README.md

 By fitting a model using the alpha that minimizes the cross-validation score, the rMSE, R<sup>2</sup>, MAE, and MSE were 0.55, 140.52, 9.18, and 11.85, respectively.
 If the alpha that minimizes the cross-validation score within 1 standard error is used instead, the cross-validation score, the rMSE, R<sup>2</sup>, MAE, and MSE were 0.48, 161.79, 10.38, and 12.72, respectively.

-Lasso and Ridge Regression allows for the investigation of feature importance. [talk about use in nn]
+Lasso and Ridge Regression allows for the investigation of feature importance.
+After performing Lasso Regularization, we found the coefficients of 18 features to be zero, indicating that thosae features have a very insignificant importance to our data.
+Therefore, we dropped these features from our dataset, which was then used for our neural network training.

 Based on the metrics obtained, the model with Lasso provides the best predictions out of the linear models.